Thai Food and Cuisine

 But it is not only the unique and pleasantly pungent tastes that visitors love, the cost of eating in Thailand is as satisfying as the pleasure experienced by the palate.
 One of Thailand’s major industries is agriculture.
 Grains, meats, vegetables and most importantly rice are all locally produced at minimal cost.

 Thai cuisine is characterised by strong spices, especially lime juice, lemon grass and fresh coriander, the combination of which gives Thai food its distinctive taste.
-In addition, Thai food has a reputation for being spicy, with hot little torpedo-shaped chilies called phrik khii nuu (lit. "mouse poo chilies") making their way into many a dish.
-Thais are well aware that these can be more than Westerners can handle and will often ask if you like it hot; answer "yes" at your own risk!
+In addition, Thai food has a reputation for being spicy (especially in the south), with hot little torpedo-shaped chilies called phrik khii nuu (lit. "mouse poo chilies") making their way into many a dish.
+Thais are well aware that these can be more than Westerners can handle and will often ask if you like it hot, answer "yes" at your own risk!

 Thai dishes can be roughly categorized into central Thai food (around Bangkok), northern Thai food (from the northern region around Chiang Mai, with Burmese and Chinese influence), northeastern Thai food (from the Isaan region bordering with Laos) and southern Thai food (with heavy influences from Malaysia).